 Natural Stone Care and Maintenance

-Natural stone can provide a lifetime of beauty if properly cared for.
-Although natural stone is generally thought of as hard and durable, different types have varying degrees of porosity.
-If left unsealed, spills and other commonly occurring countertop messes can easily penetrate and permanently damage the stone's surface.
-Properly sealing and cleaning stone surfaces on a regular basis will help maintain their beauty.
+Although natural stone is generally thought of as hard and durable, different types of stone have varying degrees of porosity.
+If left unsealed, spills and other common countertop messes can easily penetrate and permanently damage the stone's surface.
+Proper sealing and cleaning on a regular basis will help maintain the distinct beauty of natural stone.

 Engineered Quartz Care and Maintenance